den-materials/intro-to-ops/README.md

 ssh-keygen -t rsa -C jbarela@generalassemb.ly
 ```

 You can then distribute the ``id_rsa.pub`` file to other people like system administrators.
+The
-The adminsitrators can then add your server access.
+adminsitrators can then add your server access.
+Never transfer the ``id_rsa`` to someone as this is the same

-__ssh gotcha__
-ssh logs you in as a specifc user.
-Sometimes there's a single user for server, sometimes you log in as
-yourself.
-This is often done for logging and permissions.
-In particular, you may only have read only
-permissions so you might get some new errors that say you can't run a command because you don't have permissions.
+as handing someone a sticky note with your id and password.

-### Independent practice
+#### Independent practice
 Generate your private ssh key

 ### ssh